 #2: Sawfish — Nose as All-Purpose Hunting Tool

-Sawfish don’t attack humans, but that seems less reassuring when you take into consideration the fact that these fish can grow to be up to 25 feet long.
+Sawfish don’t attack humans, but that seems less reassuring when you take into consideration the fact that these fish are some of the largest in the sea, some growing to be up to 25 feet long.
+You may accidentally step on one, though, since they live in shallow, murky water.

 #1: Elephant — Nose as All-Purpose Tool